 The information contained herein should be considered to be current only as of the date indicated, and we do not undertake any obligation to update the information contained herein in light of later circumstances or events.
 This publication may contain forward looking statements and projections that are based on the current beliefs and assumptions of Chilton Capital Management and on information currently available that we believe to be reasonable, however, such statements necessarily involve risks, uncertainties and assumptions, and prospective investors may not put undue reliance on any of these statements.
 This communication is provided for informational purposes only and does not constitute an offer or a solicitation to buy, hold, or sell an interest in any Chilton Capital Management investment or any other security.

-Positive contributors to relative performance included an overweight to the data centers/tech sector, an underweight to the specialty sector, and stock selection within the industrial sector.
-Stock selection within the shopping center, and underweights to the self storage and triple net sectors detracted from relative performance.
+Positive contributors to relative performance included an overweight to the data center and cell tower sectors, and an underweight to the healthcare and regional sectors.
+An underweight to the self storage sector, overweight to the diversified sector, and stock selection in the residential sector detracted from relative performance.

 Institutional Investment Strategies